EriKWDev/eita25_project_2/README.md

 Commands will only work if your currently logged in account has the right priveleges.

+A logfile of everything being logged in the server is saved inside the `server_project/app/server.log` file.
+More user's and their passwords can be found inside the `schema.sql` file or the `database_seeder.py` file.

+If you need to reset the database, run the `reset_database.sh` file from the root directory of the project.

 ## Versions
 The code in this project has been tried and verified with the following versions of `java`, `sqlite3` and `gradle`:
 ```log